lmc-eu/php-coding-standard/UPGRADE-4.0.md

 or you can introduce some of the rules gradually or on a file-by-file basis.

 ### 6. Sanity check
-Besides running your code style checks, you can ensure all predefined checks are loaded as well, by running:
+Besides running your code style checks, you can ensure all predefined checks are loaded by running:

 ```sh
 vendor/bin/ecs list-checkers
 ```

-The result should end with something like:
+The result should end with something like this:
 ```
  41 checkers from PHP_CodeSniffer:
  ...